 - Influenza: Vaccine required annually by November 1 based on the availability of the vaccine.
 Documentation from a physician or provider, stating that the student is medically contraindicated (ex: allergic reaction) from receiving such vaccine, is the only exception.
 A note from a medical doctor, chiropractor, nurse practitioner or physician assistant will not be acceptable simply because the individual is against having the vaccine.

-- Medical health insurance coverage (self, through parents, Medical Assistance) is recommended but not required.
+- Medical health insurance coverage (self, through parents, Medical Assistance) is required.
 Student insurance may be purchased from a variety of companies such as: Nurses Service Organization, Aetna, United Healthcare, and Cigna.

 The following additional requirements are due prior to the Transcultural Nursing clinical experience as specified by faculty or the Director of Nursing.
 Additional vaccinations may be required depending upon travel arrangements.